-Here are a few ideas that you can employ to tweak your current social media effort to inspire a more engaged brand following:
+Here are a few ideas that you can employ to tweak your current social media effort to inspire a more engaged brand following.

 Research shows that more than 85% of Gen Z discover new products through social media, and that 9 out of 10 Millennials use social media daily (Bluecore).
 Clearly, social has to be part of your marketing program.
 But which channels should you focus on?

-Start by studying how you can maximize social for marketing and advertising: Where do your customers spend their time?
+Start by studying how you can maximize social for marketing and advertising.
+Where do your customers spend their time?
 Which functions do they use?
 Being on multiple social platforms is great, but you don’t have to be on all of them.
 Choose carefully those channels that resonate with your audience/customers and then curate your branded content.
-Be sure that you are engaging, not selling: Think conversation not broadcast and watch the connections happen in an organic way.
+Be sure that you are engaging, not selling.
+Think conversation not broadcast and watch the connections happen in an organic way.

 We all like to feel included.
-By creating an online community, you provide your customers a place where they not only feel connected to your brand, but also to other like-minded individuals.
+By creating an online community, you give your customers a place where they not only feel connected to your brand, but also to other like-minded individuals.
 These participatory “communities” are like a casual get-togethers, where your customers can interact with each other and create deeper relationships between themselves, and your brand.

 According to CMA, 37% of shoppers stick with companies because of online communities.
 By engaging and including your customer in a community—allowing them to participate in discussions about your brand—you create instant transparency which leads to greater brand trust and reinforces brand loyalty.

-That trust leads to a bottom-line boost: A MarTech study revealed that 2 out of 3 brands with online communities experienced a revenue increase thanks to strong community engagement.
+That trust leads to a bottom-line boost.
+A MarTech study revealed that 2 out of 3 brands with online communities experienced a revenue increase thanks to strong community engagement.
 Aside from boosting retention, online communities can help you better understand the wants and needs of your customers, which allows you to adjust your product/service offerings accordingly.